symopsio/lambda-templates/README.md

 ## Get in touch

-Please reach out to info@symops.io with any questions on this example or help getting started.
+Please [reach out](https://docs.symops.com/docs/support) with any questions on this example or help getting started.